November 26, 2009

 I’m told to get my thinking right, my monkey right, before I put hands on.
 Frankly, I’m the kind of guy who only feels right once he’s got his hands on.
 Then I can start breathing.
 But this doesn’t cut it with the powers that be.

 I’m told to attain my length and width before I put hands on.
-When I don’t do this, I’m ordered to "Take your hands away from the table and keep ‘em where I can see ‘em."

 All this criticism makes me I feel like I’m not good enough.
 That I’m less than.
 That I’ve failed.
-That I’m no Michael Frederick.

 I want to be smooth.
-I want to march right up, lay my sheila out with just the right number of National Geographics under her head, put my bloody mitts on her, keep up a lively conversation across the room with my mates about who we did this weekend, and then think my directions, letting my head go forward and up, and my fingers lengthening, not grabbing, the victim.
+I want to march right up, lay my student out with just the right number of National Geographics under her head, put my bloody mitts on her, keep up a lively conversation across the room with my mates about who we did this weekend, and then think my directions, letting my head go forward and up, and my fingers lengthening, not grabbing, the victim.

 In short, I want to walk up and impart my magic with my warm hands and loving heart, just like mommy used to do.